Ketamine Addiction, its Effects and Treatment

 It had become a “club drug” known for its dissociative properties as it is a hallucinogen.
-By the 1980’s, the abuse of ketamine had become a serious widespread problem and its illegal manufacture and distribution continues to this day.
+Besides, it can act as one of the painkillers or a depression medication.
+By the 1980’s, the abuse of ketamine had become a serious widespread problem and its illegal manufacture and distribution continue to this day.

 Effects of Ketamine Abuse